Contracts for Excellence

 Budget

-For a description of (1) the planned allocation of C4E funding to schools, see the FY23 Contracts for Excellence School Allocation Memorandum (SAM) and (2) the plan for allocation of the additional FY2024 C4E funding, see the FY2024 Planned Allocation of Funding Above the FY2023 C4E Amount.
+For a description of the plan for allocation of the additional FY2025 C4E funding, see the FY2025 Planned Allocation of Funding Above the FY2024 C4E Amount.

 Class Size Reduction Plan